hchenqi/ViewDesign/README.md

 - `Relative` means a dimension of a view is finally calculated by the view but based on the value in the `size_ref` provided by its parent view.

-`view_ref` holds a reference to a view, and `view_ptr` owns a unique pointer to a view.
-Both of them can be marked by certain size traits, and a parent view may only accept child views passed as `view_ref` or `view_ptr` with certain size traits.
+A parent view might accept a child view by reference or by a `unique_ptr`. `view_ref` wraps `std::reference_wrapper` and holds a reference to a view, while `view_ptr` wraps a `std::unique_ptr` to a view.
+Both of them can be marked by certain size traits (like `view_ptr<Relative, Auto>`), and a parent view may only accept child views as `view_ref` or `view_ptr` with matching size traits.
 This will be checked through C++ concepts at compile-time.

+Some *layout* components require their child views to have certain size traits that are natural to these layouts.
+For example, `StackLayout` allows at most one child view's width or height to be not `Fixed` and requires all others' to be `Fixed`, because all its child views and itself share the same size and there can be only one source of the size value.
+This provides strong guarantee for a correct layout design.

-Some *frame* components act as adapters for converting size traits of the child view:
+Some *frame* components work as adapters for converting size traits of the child view with different behaviors: (*convert* means accepting a child view with the *source* trait and exposing the *target* trait itself)

-- `ClipFrame`, `CenterFrame` and `ScrollFrame` convert a dimension of the child view from `Relative` to `Fixed`, clipping the overflowing part of the child view. `ClipFrame` puts the child view at a corner or to a side. `CenterFrame` puts the child view at the center. `ScrollFrame` makes it possible to scroll to the overflowing part of the child view. `StretchFrame` does the same trait conversion, though it stretches its child view to make it fit in itself.
+- `ClipFrame`, `CenterFrame` and `ScrollFrame` convert a dimension of the child view from `Relative` to `Fixed`, clipping the overflowing part of the child view. `ClipFrame` puts the child view at a corner or to a side. `CenterFrame` puts the child view at the center. `ScrollFrame` puts the child view initially at the top-left corner but enables it to scroll to the overflowing part of the child view. `StretchFrame` does the same trait conversion from `Relative` to `Fixed`, but it stretches its child view to make it fit in itself.
+If the child view happens to have the same size, it is presented as-is.

 - `FixedFrame` converts a dimension of the child view from `Fixed` to `Auto`.
 It sets a fixed value for the dimension of the child view.

-- `MaxFrame` and `MinFrame` convert a dimension of the child view from `Relative` to `Auto`, normalizing its child view with a max or min size. `MaxFrame` is often combined with child view components with flowing behaviour, like `TextView`, by providing a max size constraint to the child view.
+- `MaxFrame` and `MinFrame` convert a dimension of the child view from `Relative` to `Auto`, normalizing its child view with a max or min size. `MaxFrame` is often combined with child view components with flowing behavior, like `TextView`, by providing a size constraint to the child view.

-`Fixed` and `Auto` are naturally also `Relative`, but not vice versa.
-Therefore, `Relative` has the most freedom and the weakest restriction.
+**`Fixed` and `Auto` are naturally also `Relative`, but not vice versa.** This means a child view with `Fixed` or `Auto` traits is accepted by a parent view requiring `Relative` traits, but a child view with `Relative` traits is not accepted by a parent view requiring `Fixed` or `Auto` traits without conversion.

-> How a view component with `Relative` traits or a parent view accepting a child view with `Relative` traits interpret the `size_ref` still depends on the components.
-For example, `TextView` has `Relative` traits and regards the `size_ref` as the size constraint for calculating the text layout, which agrees with `MaxFrame` that provides the `size_ref` as the max size constraint.
+> How a child view with `Relative` traits and a parent view accepting a child view with `Relative` traits interpret the `size_ref` still depends on the components.
+For example, `TextView` has `Relative` traits and regards the `size_ref` as the size constraint for calculating the text layout, which agrees with `MaxFrame` that provides the `size_ref` as its max size.
 However, another component with `Relative` traits may calculate its size as a percentage of `size_ref`, which usually won't work very well with `MaxFrame` even though it fits with `MaxFrame` by size traits.
 It is possible that more traits like `Bounded` or `Proportional` could be proposed to further restrict the usage of `Relative`.

 The reflow logic and the size traits already describe most scenarios of layout dependencies.
 Other more complex or special layout dependencies can be implemented by certain view components extending the core interfaces in a custom way.
 For example, a `Window` or an `OverlapLayout::Window` doesn't only decide its size, but also its position on the `Desktop` or the `OverlapLayout`, which is reflected by their extended interfaces.